vapvarun/basecamp-mcp-server/README.md

 ## Contributing

-This MCP server is converted from the Basecamp Pro Automation Suite WordPress plugin.
+Contributions are welcome!
 To contribute:

+1. Fork the repository
-1. Make changes in the appropriate files
+2. Make changes in the appropriate files
-2. Build: `npm run build`
+3. Build: `npm run build`
-3. Test with MCP Inspector
+4. Test with MCP Inspector
-4. Submit a pull request
+5. Submit a pull request

+For detailed guidelines, see [CONTRIBUTING.md](CONTRIBUTING.md)

 ## License

-GPL v2 or later (same as the original WordPress plugin)
+GPL v2 or later

 ## Credits & Author